 Chapter two has been noticed that Multimedia has rapidly become a buzzword of the '90s, and, with it, digital video has gained enormous exposure.
 In digital video, two technologies stand out.
 Resizing reduces the amount of video data required to transmit or store, it allows users the option to choose what size they view video images at, and it may also enhance compression.
 Compression, on the other hand, brings the bandwidth requirements for digital video to more manageable proportions.
 Together, the two technologies make digital video a reality.

-Chapter three has been about Image Processing and Neural Networks, this technology is demonstrated in the ICR/OCR/OMR/MICR demo application.
+Chapter four has been noticed that this technology is demonstrated in the ICR/OCR/OMR/MICR demo application (which is installed with the product download) and may be found within the MATLAB product.